 The expectations that users of the electricity system have of the role the distribution networks play are changing.
 Until recently the job of the distribution networks was to funnel electricity from the transmission system to consumers, because previously there was little generation actually connected to DNO networks.
-That has now changed as the flow of electricity onto the networks from a wide range of low carbon generators and other sources (such as electricity storage) must be actively managed.
+That has now changed as distribution networks must be more actively managed, by new entities referred to as Distribution System Operators (DSOs).
+They will be managing electricity flows from a wider range of low carbon generators, and storage.